 Black Forest Cake or Black Forest Gateau is a chocolate sponge cake sandwiched with a rich cherry filling and whipped cream.
 It is usually decorated with more whipped cream, chocolate shavings, and whole cherries.

 It comes from Germany where it is known as Schwarzwälder Kirschtorte.
 The dessert is named after the specialty liquor known as Schwarzwälder Kirsch(wasser) of the Black Forest mountain range in southwestern Germany which gives the dessert its distinctive flavor.

 How to make Black Forest Cake from scratch

 The base for this cake is a fluffy chocolate sponge cake that gets its special texture from whipped egg whites.
-The egg whites make the cake rise and lighten it.
+The egg whites make the cake rise and fluffy.

-In order to keep all the air in the batter the dry ingredients are sifted and carefully folded in with a spatula.
+In order to keep as many tiny air bubbles in the batter as possible, the dry ingredients are sifted and carefully folded in with a spatula.
 Using an electric mixer or hand whisk would destroy the air bubbles and make the cake dense and compact.

 You might ask why not bake the layers in separate pans but this would also alter the texture because the top and bottom of a cake are usually drier.